More on why to buy cloth

 Read the details on our page Cost of Cloth Nappies vs Disposables.

 Better on our Time

 Home laundering is not as difficult as you think.
-Most parents are putting the machine on most days anyway, so what’s the extra it takes to add a few dirty nappies?
-And it would take less time to dump a load of cloth nappies in the washing machine and transfer to the dryer than it does to shop for disposables, load them into the car, unload them at home and take out the extra garbage can each week.
+Most parents are putting the machine on most days anyway, so what’s the extra it takes to also clean a few dirty nappies?
+It takes less time to put a load of cloth nappies in the washing machine and dry than it does to shop for disposables, load them into the car, unload them at home and take out the extra rubbish each week.